freeflightsim/fgxgobot/README.md

 FGx Go Bot!
 ===========

-An experimental FG Multi Player Network Bot written in Go (http://golang.org)
+Is experimental FG Multi Player Network Bot written in Go (http://golang.org)
 - provides ajax feeds of mpstatus, flights and tracks
 - Send data with websockets
 - and other experiments in tracker, handling callsigns and navdata